 When a buyer signs a NAR “short form” agreement with U.P.
-Waterfront Company he has acquired valuable services.
-We act solely on his behalf.
+Waterfront Company they have acquired valuable services.
+We act solely on their behalf.
 A buyer’s listing frees us to use and share with the buyer our experience and all the facts available to us.
 We use our market knowledge to negotiate and promote the buyer’s best interest.
-As a Buyer’s Broker we can disclose known facts about a seller’s willingness to accept a lower price and keep confidential the buyer’s motivations.
+As a Buyer’s Broker, we can disclose known facts about a seller’s willingness to accept a lower price and keep the buyer’s motivations confidential.
 We search for properties for our buyers using a variety of resources including the Central Upper Peninsula “MLS,” Zillow, and others.

 BUYER’S AGENT (searching for real estate, listed or unlisted)